Balzu/g4-2025-website/docs/_pages/index.markdown

   <iframe src="{{ site.baseurl }}/assets/graph/top50_articles_mitre_graph.html" width="100%" height="400px" frameborder="0"></iframe>
 </div>

 In cybersecurity, the communication gap is as critical as the technical one.
 On one side, we have mainstream media amplifying panic around cyber threats.
 On the other, trade journals speak a language so technical that it alienates most corporate professionals.
-Stuck in between are companies — eager to train staff, yet often ill-equipped to explain the very threats they face.
+Stuck in between are companies eager to train staff, yet often ill-equipped to explain the very threats they face.

 To bridge this divide, we’ve developed an intelligent knowledge graph: a dynamic, visual tool that turns complex cyber data into structured, explorable insights.
 Designed not for the public at large, but for use in corporate training courses, the graph acts as a semantic map of the cybersecurity landscape, supporting workshops, awareness sessions, and post-training engagement.

 Rooted in the MITRE ATT&CK framework and enriched with peer-reviewed research from PubMed, Crossref, and arXiv, the graph hosts over 4,000 nodes connecting attack techniques, malware families, vulnerabilities, countermeasures, and more.
 Need to understand how a ransomware campaign exploits a specific vulnerability?
 Or which mitigations align with spear phishing?
-The graph doesn't just hold that knowledge — it makes it navigable.
+The graph doesn't just hold that knowledge, it makes it navigable.

 Even more powerfully, the system integrates a local LLM (Mistral 7B) capable of answering natural language queries using context from the graph itself.
-Ask a question like “Which mitigations are most effective against credential dumping?” — and get a grounded, explainable response.
+Ask a question like “Which mitigations are most effective against credential dumping?” and get a grounded, explainable response.
 Combined with interactive visualizations and slide generation, it becomes a training companion, not just a data tool.

 ### The Communication Gap Is Real

 According to the 2° CensisIISFA (2023/2024) Report, 20.8% of Italian workers still don’t know what "cybersecurity" even means — up from 17.1% the year before.
 Meanwhile, over 1 in 5 employees have witnessed a cybersecurity incident in their workplace in the last year, ranging from service disruptions to data breaches.
 And yet, much of the training still relies on static materials and vague definitions.

-In this context, tools like our knowledge graph aren’t just useful — they’re necessary.
+In this context, tools like our knowledge graph aren’t just useful, they’re necessary.
 They educate.
 They contextualize.
 They make cybersecurity make sense.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/RI0W7NRl4SU?si=exRRIXoy2hr_qgFb&vq=hd1080" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>